MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/advanced-xbox-live-sandboxes.md

 An example sandbox ID, XLDP.5, is explained below:

 - The *publisher moniker* is unique across all publishers.
 So, “XLPD” is the publisher moniker for this particular publisher.
-A publisher moniker is created when a publisher is “activated” in XDP by the developer account manager.
+A publisher moniker is created when a publisher is “activated” in Partner Center by the developer account manager.

 - The digit *“n”* identifies the number of the sandbox.
 In this case, “5” is the sixth sandbox created for this publisher.